Winchelsea: Old Winchelsea

 Old Winchelsea was on a massive shingle bank that protected the confluence of the estuaries of the Rivers Brede, Rother and Tillingham and provided a sheltered anchorage called the Camber.
 The old town was recorded as Winceleseia in 1130 and Old Wynchchelse in 1321.
 The Normans used to call the place Wincenesel.

 After the Norman Conquest, Winchelsea was of great importance in cross-Channel trade (acting in particular as an entrepôt for London) and as a naval base.
 In the 13th century, it became famous in the wine trade from Gascony.

 There may have been, in the 1260s, over 700 houses, two churches and over 50 inns and taverns thus implying a population of thousands of people at the time.
 Prior to 1280 incursions by the sea destroyed much of the town until a massive flood completely destroyed it in 1287.

 Winchelsea

 In the late 13th century, the old town's population moved to the town's present location.
-In 1281 Edward I granted a charter for a planned town, based on a grid layout, to be built on higher ground on the western edge of edge Romney Marsh and Camber Sands.
+In 1281 Edward I granted a charter for a planned town, based on a grid layout, to be built on higher ground on the western edge of Romney Marsh and Camber Sands.
 The names of the town planners are recorded as Henry le Waleys and Thomas Alard.
 The new town inherited the title of "Antient Town" from Old Winchelsea and retained its affiliation to the Cinque Ports confederation together with Rye and the five head-ports.